Criminal transmission of HIV: New South Wales

 The New South Wales (NSW) Public Health Act from 2010 regulates under section 79 that a person with HIV must disclose their status to all sexual partners.
 Under section 79(3) it is a defence, if the court is satisfied, that the defendant took reasonable precautions to prevent the transmission.
 In other Australian states, there is no specific legislative requirement to disclose.

 Interventions may range from counseling through to restrictive orders, with detention as a last resort.
 If talking about the problems of practising safe sex does not help, the doctor may obtain a Public Health Order to manage the behaviour of the HIV positive person.
 Only a small number of sex workers and clients have received a Public Health Order or 'management' intervention for potentially breaking the law.

 Under the criminal law, a person with HIV is criminally liable for prosecution if they have intentionally transmitted the virus to their partner without informing them of their status.
 In NSW the relevant offences are separated into those done intentionally (s.
 33 of the Crimes Act 1900), and those done recklessly (s.
 35).
 The definition of grievous bodily harm (GBH) now explicitly includes (in ss.
 4(1)(c)) 'any grievous bodily disease'.
 This means that the infliction of grievous bodily harm refers to causing a person to contract a grievous bodily disease.
 Under section 33 a person who intends to inflict grievous bodily harm on another person can be imprisoned for up to 25 years while under section 35 a person who recklessly causes another person grievous bodily harm can be imprisoned for up to 10 years and 14 years if in company.
 This can include causing someone to be infected with HIV.
 A person is generally deemed as reckless when they are aware that there is a risk that another person may be caused as a result of their actions, but they proceed to act anyway.

 Canada

-Though Canadian federal law does not contain any HIV-specific statutes, HIV transmission and exposure are otherwise prosecuted under general offense laws, such as aggravated assault or aggravated sexual assault.
+Though the Canadian criminal code does not contain any HIV-specific offences, undisclosed HIV transmission and exposure have been prosecuted as aggravated assault, aggravated sexual assault and other offences.